THE LADY OF THE LAKE, A NOVEL BY A. SAPKOWSKI, WITCHER BOOK #7 (REVIEW AND RECOMMENDATION)

 THE KING OF ELVES, SOPHISTICATED BUT ALSO CRUEL

 To avoid spoilers, I don't want to reveal how Ciri found herself among the elves.
 I also don't want to say whether she was with them by choice or not.
-I will, however, say that there was something between her and the kind of elves, Auberon Muircetach.
-The two of them spend some time together, not necessarily by a deeply personal choice but they do get to know one another a bit.
+Not everything that happens needs to be told in a book review.
+I will, however, say that there was something happening between her and the king of elves, Auberon Muircetach.
+The two of them spend some time together, not necessarily by a deeply personal choice, but they do get to know one another a bit.
+As you might guess, the fate and Ciri's power have something to do with the time they spend together.

 I found the king's portrayal quite interesting.
-At times he is cruel towards Ciri but most often he is just cold, treating her with politeness.
+At times he is quite cruel towards Ciri, but most often he is just cold, treating her with emotionless politeness and gentleness.
+Ciri is often left feeling isolated in the elven world.
 There is one moment when Auberon insults her, revealing his hatred towards the human kind.
 Obviously, the king sees humans are less worthy creatures.
+His words are especially vile in this coversation.

 “It's all my fault,' she mumbled.
 'That scar blights me, I know.
 I know what you see when you look at me.
 There's not much elf left in me.
 A gold nugget in a pile of compost—'